Etejerina/a-walk-in-python/day_4.md

 Here we see that the condition is not met, or in this case is False, so the code indented under the if statement is not executed.

 We might need to do one thing if true, and another if false.
-For that we have `If...else` statementes.
+For that we have `If...else` statements.

 ### If...else statement

-Sintax:
+Syntax:

 ```python
 if condition: